veicco/bcg-gamma/README.md

 chance that this test data was used for training.
 The high score suggests however that the model recognizes special dates, such as the Midsummer's Eve.

+As there was no need for tuning hyper parameters, a cross-validation set was not incorporated.

 ### Results
 Using the trained model, I generated prediction time series for year 2018 and saved as [prediction_ts.csv](https://github.com/KovaVeikko/bcg-gamma/blob/master/prediction_ts.csv).